ncsa/puppet-profile_system_auth/README.md

 - automated creation of Kerberos hostkeys of servers
 - renewal (and cleanup) of Kerberos hostkeys of servers

 In order to support this, you need to request a `createhost` principal keytab for your project, then assign the base64 encoding of the keytab file to `profile_system_auth::kerberos::createhostkeytab` and the first part of the principal's username to `profile_system_auth::kerberos::createhostuser` parameters.
+NCSA staff can request a `createhost` principal by emailing service@ncsa.illinois.edu.
+They will provide you a principal username and either the keytab file for that user or a BASE64 encoding of that keytab.

 ## Reference